Two Young Women Have Been Accused of Persuading Their Boyfriends to Kill Themselves—but Why?

 Michelle Carter and Inyoung You allegedly made their boyfriends commit suicide.
 Psych experts explain how this could happen and why.

-Introducing Health's new column, Why Would Someone Do That?
+Introducing Health's new column, But Why?
 Here, psych experts decipher the reasons behind the most puzzling human behavior mysteries.

 Just this week, 23-year-old Michelle Carter was released from prison less than a year after serving her full 15-month sentence.
 In 2014, at 17 years old, Carter was convicted of involuntary manslaughter after her boyfriend, Conrad Roy III, who was 18, died by suicide via carbon monoxide poisoning in his truck.
 A Massachusetts jury found “sufficient evidence that Carter caused Conrad’s death by wantonly and recklessly assisting him in poisoning himself with carbon monoxide.”
 The case drew national revulsion and eventually became the subject of an HBO documentary, I Love You, Now Die: The Commonwealth vs. Michelle Carter.